Author Guidelines

 Preparation of Manuscript

-The manuscript should be typed, double-spaced on standard-sized – paper (8.5" x 11") with 1" margins on all sides.
-Times New Roman font 12 pt should be used.
+The manuscript should be typed, double-spaced, on standard-sized paper (8.5" x 11") with 1" margins on all sides, using Times New Roman, 12 pt.

-A research paper typically should include the following in the order given below:
+A research paper should typically include the following sections, in order:

 Title

-The title page should contain a clear, concise, and informative title of the article followed by the names and affiliations of the authors.
-The affiliation should comprise the department, institution, city, and state (or nation) and should be typed as a footnote to the author's name.
-The Corresponding Author must indicate his or her complete mailing address, phone number, and email address.
+The title page should contain a clear, concise, and informative title, followed by the names and affiliations of the authors.
+Affiliations should include department, institution, city, and state or country, listed as a footnote to the author's name.
+The corresponding author must provide a complete mailing address, phone number, and email address.
+Authors are encouraged to provide an ORCID iD for the corresponding author (and other authors, where possible).

 Abstract

-The abstract should not be more than 250 words and should provide brief details about the objectives of the study, materials and methods, Results, and Conclusions.
-The abstract should not be structured; it should be a single paragraph without subheadings.
-The abstract must be followed by four-six keywords.
+The abstract should be no more than 250 words and should briefly cover the study's objectives, materials and methods, results, and conclusions.
+It should be a single, unstructured paragraph without subheadings, followed by four to six keywords.

 Introduction

-This should be brief and indicates the aim of the study and the essential background information.
-The hypothesis or purpose statement, how and why the purpose or hypothesis was developed and why the author seems it important should be included in this section.
+Should be brief, stating the aim of the study and essential background.
+Include the hypothesis or purpose statement, and explain how and why it was developed and why it matters.

-Please provide concise but complete information about the Materials and/or subjects utilized in the study as well as the procedures undertaken to complete the work.
-The methods should be described in sufficient detail such that they could be repeated by a competent researcher.
-All procedures involving experimental animals or human subjects must give the details of ethical approval.
+Provide concise but complete information on materials and/or subjects used, and procedures followed, in sufficient detail to allow replication by a competent researcher.
+All procedures involving experimental animals or human subjects must include details of ethical approval, in accordance with the journal's Ethical Approvals policy.

-Data acquired from the research with the appropriate statistical analysis described in the methods section should be included in this section.
-In this part, the same data/ information given in a table must not be repeated in a figure or vice versa.
-Tables and Figures should be self-explanatory and it is not acceptable to repeat extensively the numerals from tables into text and give lengthy and unnecessary explanations of the Tables and Figures.
-The discussion should relate the results to the current understanding of the scientific problems being investigated in the field.
+Present data with the appropriate statistical analysis described in the Methods section.
+Data shown in a table should not be repeated in a figure, or vice versa.
+Tables and figures should be self-explanatory, without excessive restatement of numerals in the text.
+The discussion should relate results to current understanding in the field.

 Conclusion

-A short, paragraph summarizing the most important finding(s) of the research is required.
+A short paragraph summarizing the study's most important finding(s).

 Tables and Figures